folkol/criterion.js/README.md

 For each of your bench tests, it does something like this:

 1. runs your function in a loop get the system up-to-speed (JIT compilation, system caches, CPU throttling, etc.)
-2. runs your code a few times more in order to take measurements
+2. runs your code a few times more in order to take measurements (awaiting the result of the function under test is 'thenable'
 3. calculates some statistics for these measurements
 4. generates a report